Name: Sai

 I worked at the reception at last year's festival.

-Lots of people came to reception, and although I got rushed, confused by English and pretty busy, all the staff were kind and helped me very much.
+Lots of people came to reception, and although I got rushed, confused by English

-I was also very happy that so many visitors came.
+very happy that so many visitors came.

-I think that participating in the film festival has expanded my horizons.
+I think that participating in the film

-I met lots of people and am glad I had the courage to participate.
+I met lots of people and am glad I had the

 This year, I am overseeing submissions for the festival.